IBM/javacore-analyser/README.md

 #### Running cmd application:
 1. Install application if not done yet
 2. Activate your created virtual environment according to activate Virtual Environment according to [Creating virtual environments](https://docs.python.org/3/tutorial/venv.html#creating-virtual-environments)
-3. Install the requirements using pip:
- `pip install requirements.txt`
-4. Run the following command from cmd: `javacore-analyser-batch <input-data> <generated-reports-dir>` Where `<input-data>` is one of the following:
+3. Run the following command from cmd: `javacore-analyser-batch <input-data> <generated-reports-dir>` Where `<input-data>` is one of the following:
 * The directory containing javacores and optionally verbose gc
 * Archive (7z, zip, tar.gz, tar.bz2) containing the same